Designing a Craft Room on a Budget

 At home I took fabric that had been purchased from the remnant section and wrapped the board and then pinned it to the back.
 To mount these to the wall I simply took 4 inch nails and pounded them into the wall in the four corners of the board.
 I know it will be a mess when I take them down – but I hate the color of this room anyway so if they ever come down it will be for painting and will not be a big deal to patch the nail holes.

-Well – that is my craft room!
-I hope that you enjoyed the tour.
+Well – That’s my scrapbooking room – I hope that you enjoyed it.